-But there’s a lot of controversy about air filters these days, in part because there are so many options for filtration.
-What’s the best air filter for your home?
+But there's a lot of controversy about air filters these days, in part because there are so many options for filtration.
+What's the best air filter for you?
 It all depends on who you ask and what their priorities are.
-The best product for you depends on:

 - Subjectivity: How much filtration seems like enough to you?
 If you feel like your air is sufficiently clean with a simple filter and you're generally comfortable, air quality-wise, you might not need anything heavy duty.